Is your child having a hard time reading?

 The US Department of Education formed the National Reading Panel in 1997 to study and determine the most effective way to teach reading.
 They concluded an effective reading program has the following components:

-- Vocabulary - words we use to communicate
+- Vocabulary - choosing words to communicate

-- Fluency - ability to read text smoothly
+- Fluency - reading text smoothly

-- Comprehension - aptitude to understand what we read
+- Comprehension - understanding what we read

 Can you explain why the "e" in hen, he and her each makes a different sound?